 So, let’s quickly recap the 5 practical ways for teaching kids attentiveness:

-- Explain to them what attentiveness is and how important it is to pay attention to what they have before them, either it is a person or a task.
+- Explain to them what attentiveness is and how important it is to pay attention to what they have before them, either a person or a task.

 - Lower your voice instead of raising your voice to be heard.